vilya/minipbrt/NOTES.md

 	c32 = -(a00 * N - a01 * P + a03 * R)
 	c33 = +(a00 * O - a01 * Q + a02 * R)

-The determinant of the matrix is the sum of the first row of the cofactor matrix, which is the first column of the adjugate.
+The determinant of the matrix is the dot product of the first row of the cofactor matrix, which is the first column of the adjugate, with the first row of the input matrix.

 So to calculate the inverse: